1 Corinthians 11:18-19

 The process envisages that everyone will take the earliest opportunity to reach agreement around resolution and, where possible and appropriate, reconciliation.

-If yo wish to contact us about a complaint please email email@example.com
+If yo wish to contact us about a grievance or concern please email email@example.com or complete the form below.

-The director of professional standards may also be contacted by phone 1800 774 945 or email firstname.lastname@example.org
+Should you not be satisfied with the outcome the director of professional standards may be contacted by phone 1800 774 945 or email firstname.lastname@example.org